Statement

 show of his at Colby College.
 Bob's (repeated or inverted) hat shape, or its outline, along with his solid

-blocks of color that almost read as stencils has since appeared in my works as integral compostional elements.
-Not the hat sometimes becomes the figure 8 "brain waves"
+blocks of color that almost read as stencils have since appeared in my works as integral compositional elements.
+That's morphed now, but seeing that show really woke me up to

 Artists I admire encourage me not to censor myself.
 Maybe that way